thoemmi/Pretzel.RedirectFrom/README.md

 ### Installation

-Compile the solution `Pretzel.RedirectFrom.sln` and copy `Pretzel.RedirectFrom.dll` to the `_plugin` folder at the root of your site folder.
+Download the [latest `Pretzel.RedirectFrom.dll`](https://github.com/thoemmi/Pretzel.RedirectFrom/releases) and save it to the `_plugin` folder at the root of your site folder.

 ### Usage